isurusenarath1/My-To-Do-List/README.md

    - Check browser console for API errors
    - Verify MongoDB connection is working
    - Check network tab in browser dev tools for API calls

+4. **Page Loading Issues**:
+   - If the Active Tasks or History pages don't load correctly, ensure the backend server is running
+   - The application includes a backend connection checker that will show an error message if the server isn't running
+   - Use `npm run dev:all` command to ensure both frontend and backend start properly
+   - If task counts appear incorrect, navigate between pages to refresh the data

+5. **Task Sorting Issues**:
+   - Active tasks are sorted by due date (earliest first)
+   - Completed tasks are sorted by completion date (newest first)
+   - If sorting appears incorrect, try refreshing the page

 ## License